MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Set-AzureRmDataLakeStoreItemExpiry.md

 PS C:\> Set-AzureRmDataLakeStoreItemExpiry -AccountName "ContosoADL" -Path /myfile.txt
 ```

-Removes any expiration that was previously set on file 'myfile.txt' in account 'ContosoADL'.
+This command removes any expiration that was previously set on file myfile.txt in the account named ContosoADL.
 This means the file will not automatically expire (be marked for delete) and will need to be manually deleted or set to expire again.

 ## PARAMETERS